anBertoli/go-microservice-project/README.md

 ## Transports

 We defined our services and all related middlewares, now we have to expose th service to the outside.
+The transport layer is related to concrete transports like JSON over HTTP or gRPC.
+No business logic should be implemented here.